-SWRK 650 (4-1-4) Social Work Field Instruction III: This course is one of two courses that constitute the advanced placement in student7 s area of concentration.
-The advanced placement is intended to help students develop expanded knowledge and skills in there area of concentration.
+SWRK 650 (4-1-4) Social Work Field Instruction III: This course is one of two courses that constitute the advanced placement in student's area of concentration.
+The advanced placement is intended to help students develop expanded knowledge and skills in their area of concentration.
 During the foundation placement, students are in the field for 250 clock hours.
 This amounts to three full days a week.
 Students are assigned to social services agencies and supervised by experienced professionals.
 The field placement is offered concurrently with seminar classes.
-The field placement, seminar classes, and assignments are consistent with student7 s chosen area of concentrations.
+The field placement, seminar classes, and assignments are consistent with student's chosen area of concentrations.
 Students will have the opportunity to use advanced practice skills with individuals, families, groups, communities and organizations.
 Students may select rural or urban settings.
-Pre-requisite: SWRK 585
+Prerequisite: SWRK 585 Or SWRK 585